em-cl/IoT-Project/README.md

 ## Material
 **Microcontroller**
 For this project the Microcontroller `Raspberry pie Pico WH` was used.
-But any microcontroller with wifi programmable in `Micro Phyton` should work. the sensors `DHT11` and `HW-040.`are both digital and can use the general purpose pins GPIO, GP0-28 on the pico, for more detailed information se the data sheet https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf
+But any microcontroller with wifi programmable in `Micro Phyton` should work. the sensors `DHT11` and `HW-040.`are both digital and can use the general purpose pins GPIO, GP0-28 on the pico, for more detailed information se the [data sheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf)
-for a simple explaination of the pins this site can be used: https://picow.pinout.xyz/
+for a simple explaination of the pins this site can be used [PicoW Pinout](https://picow.pinout.xyz/)

 the microcontrollers role in the project is to control the sensors and work as a powersource for them aswell as a gateway to the internet.